 At the eastern end of the Lady Chapel is a chapel dedicated to the men of the RAF who died in the Battle of Britain.

 On the outbreak of the second world war in 1939 many of the Abbey's treasures were evacuated for safety to country houses, such as Mentmore.

 The 16th-century historian John Leland called the Henry VII Lady Chapel ‘the wonder of the world’ and it continues to inspire wonder amongst visitors today.

 Come to one of the daily choral services at Westminster Abbey and you will hear our Choir singing from their stalls in the quire.

 The Cloisters date mainly from the 13th to the 15th centuries and were where the Abbey’s monks spent much of their time.

-Chapter House in the East Cloister was a meeting place where the monks gathered with the abbot to ‘hold chapter’.
-It dates from the 1250s.
+The "incomparable" 13th century Chapter House in the East Cloister was a daily meeting place for the monks and contains many mural paintings.